Meet our Staff

 Community Engagement and Development Officer

-Heather has lived in Elphin for 3 years, and is originally from the Black Country town of Wednesbury in the West Midlands.
-She is also a part-time Support Worker and a Social Care Worker in Ullapool and is enjoying helping people in close-knit communities.
-Before this, she worked for 24 years in local authority governance, scrutiny and democracy, and is delighted to be able to put her committee, business support, project management and policy advisory skills to good use in her role with the G&DDC.
+Heather has lived in Elphin since 2018, and is originally from the Black Country town of Wednesbury in the West Midlands.
+Prior to becoming Company Secretary, she worked in Adult Social Care in Ullapool and loves helping out in the community.
+Before that, she worked for 28 years in local authority governance, scrutiny and democracy, and is delighted to be able to put her committee, business support, project management and policy advisory skills to good use in her role with TG&DDC.

 Morven was born and brought up in Ullapool and after working in various locations all over the UK, she returned to her home in 2010.
 She has over 20 years experience in HR, training & development and is someone that is passionate about the communities, landscape and services in the Highlands.
 Morven believes in every person having ability and deserving the opportunity to learn and grow at their pace, in their way.
-Morven, having previously run our SCVO DigiHub Project, joins us again to take forward our Activate Garve & District Project so you will be seeing and hearing a lot more from her.
+Morven, having previously run our SCVO DigiHub Project, currently leads Activate Garve & District Project.

 Living off-grid on Scoraig, he realises the importance of working closely with his local community and neighbours to improve and develop homes and transport systems.
 Relying on wind and solar for our energy production and timber harvested from locally grown trees for heating, he understands the challenges of moving toward a low carbon future.